-A driverless car (sometimes called a self-driving car, an automated car or an autonomous vehicle) is a robotic vehicle that is designed to travel between destinations without a human operator.
+A self-driving car (sometimes called an autonomous car or driverless car) is a vehicle that uses a combination of sensors, cameras, radar and artificial intelligence (AI) to travel between destinations without a human operator.
 To qualify as fully autonomous, a vehicle must be able to navigate without human intervention to a predetermined destination over roads that have not been adapted for its use.

-Companies developing and/or testing driverless cars include Audi, BMW, Ford, Google, General Motors, Volkswagen and Volvo.
-Google's test involved a fleet of self-driving cars -- six Toyota Prii and an Audi TT -- navigating over 140,000 miles of California streets and highways.
-A single accident occurred during one of the infrequent occasions when a human was driving.
-Another test of over 1000 miles was completed successfully with no human intervention.
+Companies developing and/or testing autonomous cars include Audi, BMW, Ford, Google, General Motors, Tesla, Volkswagen and Volvo.
+Google's test involved a fleet of self-driving cars -- including Toyota Prii and an Audi TT -- navigating over 140,000 miles of California streets and highways.

-- The “driver” sets a destination.
-The car's software calculates a route and starts the car on its way.
+- The driver (or passenger) sets a destination.
+The car's software calculates a route.

-- A rotating, roof-mounted LIDAR (Light Detection and Ranging - a technology similar to radar) sensor monitors a 60-meter range around the car and creates a dynamic 3-D map of the car's current environment.
+- A rotating, roof-mounted Lidar sensor monitors a 60-meter range around the car and creates a dynamic three-dimensional (3D) map of the car's current environment.

 - Radar systems in the front and rear bumpers calculate distances to obstacles.

 - AI software in the car is connected to all the sensors and collects input from Google Street View and video cameras inside the car.

 - The AI simulates human perceptual and decision-making processes using deep learning and controls actions in driver control systems, such as steering and brakes.

 - The car's software consults Google Maps for advance notice of things like landmarks, traffic signs and lights.

 - An override function is available to enable a human to take control of the vehicle.